 A menstrual period is the shedding of the lining of the uterus (womb) that results in a bleed through the vagina.
 It usually last for about five days and occurs approximately every 28 days, although any interval between 24 and 35 days is common.

 Menorrhagia is the medical term for abnormally heavy periods over several consecutive menstrual cycles.
 Periods can also be prolonged but this does not necessarily mean that there is anything seriously wrong.
 Although heavy menstrual bleeding is a common concern, most women don’t experience such severe symptoms that they can’t maintain normal activities during their period.
 However, if a woman feels that she is using an unusually high number of tampons or pads, experiences flooding through to the clothes or needs to use tampons and towels together, it is a good indication that her blood loss is excessive.
 Such symptoms can affect a woman physically, emotionally and socially, and can cause disruption to her everyday life.
+If this is the case for you, you may be looking into what the medical treatment options are for heavy periods.

 Some women may also bleed between their periods (intermenstrual bleeding) or after sexual intercourse (postcoital bleeding).
 All of these issues may require further investigation.